Plants that Cats Like

 Valerian is another cat favourite

-Valerian (Valeriana officinalis) has a long established use for humans as a mild sedative.
+Valerian (Valeriana officinalis) has a long established use for humans as a mild sedative, tranquilizer and anti depressant.
 It also has medicinal effects on cats.
-This is an interesting article on PDF format about valerian.
-It has a long history of use as a mild sedative, tranquilizer and anti depressant.
+This is an interesting Paper looking at the research on Valerian. in PDF format.

-Valerian is said to be an easy to grow plant that prefers to be regularly fertilized.
+Valerian is an easy to grow plant that prefers to be regularly fertilized.
 It is a heavy nitrogen-feeder.
-Valerian stinks but has nice white flowers that smell cherrylike.
+Valerian stinks but has nice white flowers that smell like cherries.

 Old seeds can have poor germination rate, try and get fresh seeds.
 They also need some light to germinate so just push the seeds into the soil rather than burying them.
-Another way is to get a plant instead of seeds.
+I have a page on Requirement of seeds to successfully come up.

 Valerian is a pretty perennial but no one will say it smells nice except your cats.
-It has has a putrid, dirty sock smell.
-Strangely, Valerian also smells good to rats.
+It has has a slight putrid, dirty sock smell.
+Strangely, Valerian is said to smells good to rats.
+I've not noticed any rats around the plant so that could be an old folk's tale.
 If you have cats it's not a problem.
-It has been planted away from buildings to lure rats away from barns and houses.
+It used to be planted away from buildings to lure rats away from barns and houses.
+I don't think that works very well.

 Cat thyme (Teucrium marum) Cat thyme is not a thyme!
 Its small, oval leaves give it a thyme-like look, its musty scent is very different from thyme, cat thyme is a mounding, tender perennial with grey-green leaves which bears fragrant pink flowers in summer.